Vindicators 3: The Return of Worldender

 "Vindicators 3: The Return of Worldender" is the fourth episode of the third season of the Adult Swim animated television series Rick and Morty.
 Written by Sarah Carbiener and Erica Rosbe and directed by Bryan Newton, the episode premiered on August 13, 2017.
 Parodying many superhero movie tropes, "Vindicators 3" sees Rick and Morty join the Vindicators in a mission to defeat Worldender.
-However, a drunken Rick defeats Worldender alone and sets up challenges for the Vindicators to complete the next day; by morning, he has forgotten the entire event.
+However, a drunken Rick defeats Worldender alone and sets up a series of Saw-inspired challenges for the Vindicators to complete the next day; by morning, he has forgotten the entire event.
 The episode received positive reviews and was watched by an estimated 2.66 million viewers upon its premiere.

-Two spin-off comic series, Rick and Morty Presents: The Vindicators and "Origin of the Vindicators" (Vindicators 1), have been published by Oni Press, while a prequel series of ten two- to three-minute shorts—The Vindicators 2—was released in July 2022.
+Two spin-off comic series, Rick and Morty Presents: The Vindicators and "Origin of the Vindicators" (Vindicators 1), have been published by Oni Press, while a prequel series of ten two- to three-minute shorts—Vindicators 2: Last Stand Between Earth and Doom—was released in July 2022.